tari-project/tari/RFC/src/RFC-0201_TariScript.md

 _Note:_ Currently, the output features are actually malleable.
 TariScript fixes this.

-Under TariScript, this definition changes to accommodate the script and the offset public key:
+Under TariScript, this definition changes to accommodate the script and the offset public keys:

 ```rust,ignore
 pub struct TransactionOutput {